grant-olson/grant-olson.github.io/_drafts/magloop.md

 adapters, and then attached this to the variable capacitor with hose clamps.

-I also drilled six holes to allow me to use three U Bolts with wing nuts to hold the mast in place.
+I also drilled six holes to allow me to use three 2 inch U Bolts with wing nuts to hold the mast in place.
 This completed the base.

 This was enough to start using things, but it eventually became frustrating to tune the capacitor as it wobbled around.
 To